What Is It?

 Adaptations – The body is wired to adapt readily and frequently to changes in our environment.
 One thing that remains constant, however, is that the body likes to expend as little energy as possible.
 Sitting upright in a chair requires certain muscles to engage, whereas assuming the ‘slouched’ position requires minimal effort.

 Habits – The way we position ourselves while sleeping, sitting on the couch, or driving a car, requires little conscious effort once the activity becomes a habit.
-Likewise, our body positioning associated with each respective habit often occurs without a conscious awareness.
+Likewise, our body positioning associated with each respective habit often occurs without conscious awareness.

 Time – Time is perhaps the most important factor that contributes to the development of forward head posture.
 The more time we spend maintaining poor posture, the more readily the body will adapt.
-For example, if you work at a desk and assume the slouched position for 8 hours a day, 5 days a week, 52 weeks of the year, certain muscle groups will begin to loosen and others tighten in attempt to minimize overall energy expenditure.
+For example, if you work at a desk and assume the slouched position for 8 hours a day, 5 days a week, 52 weeks of the year, certain muscle groups will begin to loosen and others tighten in an attempt to minimize overall energy expenditure.

 Forward head posture can also lead to other conditions such as: